vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/commandtargets.md

 should treat this object as undocumented and opaque.**  To find out which resource (or other object) the user clicked, use the Command Targets API to _resolve_ the argument, as follows:

-* Request the Kubernetes extension's Command Targets API
+* Request the Kubernetes extension's Cluster Explorer API
-* Call the `resolve` method passing the opaque object that Code passed to your command handler
+* Call the `resolveCommandTarget` method passing the opaque object that Code passed to your command handler
-* If the object resolves, use the `targetType` and `node.nodeType` attributes to determine the type of node, and appropriate properties to obtain type-specific information such as context name, resource ID, etc.  See the NPM package for the different node schemas.
+* If the object resolves, use `nodeType` attribute to determine the type of node, and appropriate properties to obtain type-specific information such as context name, resource ID, etc.  See the NPM package for the different node schemas.